geonda/geonda.github.io/_posts/2020-04-25-starting-jekyll.md

 ### Step 7 | Indexing and statistics
-Jekyll -seo-tag plagin generates automaticaly generates set of tag based on the config file information which then can be used by the search engines.
+Jekyll `-seo-tag` plagin  automatically generates set of tags based on the config file information which then can be used by the search engines.

 It might, however, take sometime before website will be indexed and appears in the search results.
 To check if the you website is in data base try searching `site:your_website.github.io`.
-If result is negative you can directly ask google (for example) crawl you website by submitting you url in [google search console](https://search.google.com/search-console/about).
+If result is negative you can directly ask google (for example) crawl you website by submitting your url in [google search console](https://search.google.com/search-console/about).

-If you want Google analytics on your site, first create an account and specify submit your resource.
-Then you should put suggested html code  into `_includes` folder as `google-analytics.html` :
+If you want Google analytics on your site, first create an account and  submit your resource.
+Then you should put suggested html code into `_includes` folder and save it as `google-analytics.html` :

 ```
 <script async src="https://www.googletagmanager.com/gtag/js?id=UX-XXXXXXXX"></script>